 A comparative analysis of major types of ancient and modern political systems, with an emphasis on the Western European liberal democracies of Great Britain and France and on the 20th century experience of totalitarian despotism.
-Open to all students, this course counts as social science in "Person and Society" in the Core Curriculum.
-(Fall, Spring)
+Open to all students, this course counts as a Social Science in the Foundations Program.
+(Fall, Spring) Geddert/Three credits